SimeonSavov/Back-End-Basics/README.md

 ### Exercise 10: Print Numbers in Reverse
 - Developed a function to print numbers in reverse order within a specified range.
 This exercise provides hands-on experience with loops and conditional statements.

+## Section 4: JavaScript - Exercises (Lesson 4)

+### Overview:
+This section delves deeper into JavaScript, presenting a series of exercises that cover various aspects of the language.
+From conditional statements and loops to functions and logical operations.

+### Exercise 1: Age Group Classifier

+- Implemented a function to classify individuals into different age groups based on predefined ranges.
+This exercise focuses on using conditional statements effectively.

+### Exercise 2: Group Cost Calculator

+- Created a function to calculate the total cost for different groups attending events on specific days.
+This exercise involves nested conditionals and arithmetic operations.

+### Exercise 3: Leap Year Checker

+- Developed a function to determine if a given year is a leap year.
+This exercise reinforces logical operators and conditional statements.

+### Exercise 4: Number Range Sum

+- Implemented a function to calculate the sum of numbers within a specified range.
+This exercise emphasizes loop structures and basic arithmetic operations.

+### Exercise 5: Multiplication Table Generator

+- Developed a function to generate and display the multiplication table for a given number.
+This exercise reinforces the use of loops for repetitive tasks.

+### Exercise 6: Digit Sum Calculator

+- Implemented a function to calculate the sum of digits in a given number.
+This exercise introduces while loops and basic arithmetic operations.

+### Exercise 7: Character Concatenation

+- Created a function to concatenate three characters and display the resulting string.
+This exercise emphasizes string manipulation in JavaScript.

+### Exercise 8: Reverse Characters

+- Implemented a function to reverse the order of three characters.
+This exercise provides practice with string manipulation and array operations.

+### Exercise 9: Fruit Purchase Calculator

+- Developed a function to calculate the total cost of purchasing a specified amount of fruit.
+This exercise involves basic arithmetic operations and string formatting.

+### Exercise 10: Identical Digits Checker

+- Implemented a function to check if all digits in a given number are identical.
+This exercise involves using loops and conditional statements for digit comparison.

+### Exercise 11: Speed Limit Checker

+- Created a function to check if a vehicle is within the speed limit based on the speed zone.
+This exercise demonstrates the use of if-else statements and logical operators.

+### Exercise 12: Culinary Operations Simulator

+- Implemented a function simulating a series of cooking operations on a numerical input.
+This exercise emphasizes function composition and conditional logic in a culinary context.